Ambiguous Evaluation Criteria Cause Weak Answers

 • Maintain a library of operationalized criteria per task type (blog post, email, summary, code review).

-• For each recurring task, have a “gold standard” output you can attach as a few-shot anchor.
+• For each recurring task, keep a “gold standard” output you can attach as a few-shot anchor.

 • Rank criteria explicitly in every prompt.
-“Equally important” is a tell that they are not actually thought through.
+“Equally important” is a tell that they were not actually thought through.

 • Audit accepted outputs monthly: are they passing your criteria or just your gut?